Amir-Mohammd-Asadjoo/Data-Mining-Textbook/README.md

 This repository contains the current public release of the **Data Mining** course textbook prepared for **Fall 2026**, corresponding to the **2026–2027 academic year**, at **Islamic Azad University, Shiraz Branch – Faculty of Computer Engineering**.

-The textbook are provided in two synchronized formats:
+The textbook is provided in two synchronized formats:

 - **Jupyter Notebook (`.ipynb`)** for interactive reading, mathematical notation, executable Python cells, visualizations, examples, and demonstrations.
 - **PDF (`.pdf`)** for linear reading, offline study, printing, annotation, and archival use.